deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 # How to Create a DAO with Avalanche

+# Introduction

+In this tutorial, we will build a functioning Distributed Autonomous Organization (DAO) by first writing the Solidity smart contract code which will be deployed on the Avalanche network and then building a React Native App to interact with the smart contract.

 ## What is a Decentralized Autonomous Organization (DAO)?

-A Decentralized Autonomous Organization (DAO) cooperates according to a transparent set of rules encoded on a blockchain, eliminating the need for a centralized, administrative, and potentially malicious entity.
+[Avalanche](https://support.avax.network/en/articles/4587123-what-is-a-decentralized-autonomous-organization-dao) Defines A Decentralized Autonomous Organization (DAO) cooperates according to a transparent set of rules encoded on a blockchain, eliminating the need for a centralized, administrative, and potentially malicious entity.
 The reason some entity would want to create a DAO is to fundraise, manage financial operations, and/or decentralize governance to the community.

 [](https://support.avax.network/en/articles/4587123-what-is-a-decentralized-autonomous-organization-dao)